hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

     >>> ssum.data
     array([ 4.5])

-The interactive operations can be chained.
+Interactive operations can be performed in a chain.

 .. code-block:: python